NightHaze: Nighttime Image Dehazing via Self-Prior Learning: Experiments

 \subsection{Quantitative Evaluation on RealNightHaze}

 We compare our NightHaze method on RealNightHaze with state-of-the-art (SOTA) methods, including NightEnhance~\cite{jin2023enhancing}, NightDeFog~\cite{yan2020nighttime}, NightVDM~\cite{liu2022nighttime}, Uformer~\cite{wang2022uformer}, Restormer~\cite{zamir2022restormer}, WeatherDiffusion~\cite{ozdenizci2023restoring} and DiT~\cite{Peebles2023DiT}.
-NightEnhance~\cite{jin2023enhancing}, NightDeFog~\cite{yan2020nighttime} and NightVDM~\cite{liu2022nighttime} are nighttime image dehazing methods, while the other methods are image restoration backbones.
-WeatherDiffusion~\cite{ozdenizci2023restoring} and DiT~\cite{Peebles2023DiT} are diffusion-based methods.
 Table~\ref{tab_quan} shows that our method achieves a significant performance improvement in all non-reference metrics.
-For example, the MUSIQ and TRES of NightDeFog are 45.12 and 57.64, respectively.
-Our method achieves 52.87 of MUSIQ and 76.88 of TRES, which outperforms NightDeFog by 7.11 and 19.24, respectively.
+For example, the MUSIQ and TRES of NightDeFog are 45.76 and 65.83, respectively.
+Our method achieves 52.87 of MUSIQ and 76.88 of TRES, which outperforms NightDeFog by 7.11 and 11.05, respectively.
 Furthermore, it can be observed that our image quality scores are closer to those of clean night images.
 This is because we propose self-prior learning, which brings MAE-like strong representations to nighttime image enhancement.
-By utilizing severe augmentation, we can generate strong network priors that demonstrate robustness against real-world haze effects, thereby leading to superior performance.
+By utilizing severe augmentation, we can generate strong priors that demonstrate robustness against real-world haze effects, thereby leading to superior performance.

 Additionally, we compare our method with other powerful image restoration backbones, including Uformer~\cite{wang2022uformer}, Restormer~\cite{zamir2022restormer}, WeatherDiffusion~\cite{ozdenizci2023restoring} and DiT~\cite{Peebles2023DiT}.
 The experimental results are shown in Table~\ref{tab_quan}.
-It can be observed that existing image restoration methods trained using synthetic datasets struggle to restore clear images.
+It can be observed that existing image restoration methods trained using synthetic datasets struggle to restore haze images.
 The main reason is that their learning strategies, based on synthetic datasets, struggle to develop strong priors.
 This results in inferior performance.